Airline Partners Victoria Falls

 Interestingly, during the dry season the water level in the Zambezi River drops sharply, and it becomes possible to walk through some parts of the waterfall.
 However, during the rest of the year Victoria Falls is a roaring machine that strikes anyone with its power.

-Qatar Airways are finalising their plans to fly into Victoria Falls from Doha, but for now you can book on the Qatar Airways website, from anywhere in the world to Victoria Falls or Livingstone, at www.qatarairways.com.
-The airline codeshares with British Airways and South African Airways, who both provide daily flights between Johannesburg and Victoria Falls/Livingstone Airports.
+Qatar Airways are continuing their plans to fly into Victoria Falls from Doha, but for now you can book British Airways, from anywhere in the world to Victoria Falls or Livingstone, at www.ba.com.
+The airline codeshares with Comair, who provide daily flights between Johannesburg and Victoria Falls/Livingstone Airports.
 Air Zimbabwe also offers flights between Victoria Falls Airport and other destinations within Zimbabwe - NB please check whether Air Zimbabwe is operating at the time of your visit, as recently their schedule has not been reliable, and they ceased operations for a period of time.

 Kenya Airways connect Cape Town and Nairobi to Livingstone currently 4 times a week and direct flights can also be booked from Nelspruit Airport (Kruger National Park) to Livingstone three times a week, via Airlink.
 Any flights from Kruger to Victoria Falls must go through Johannesburg.